 The bottle-shaped egg is laid singly on the upperside of legume leaves (e.g. Clover or Lucerne) in mid-June and within a couple of days turns from a pale yellow to pink, then orange.
 It hatches in around seven days.

 The caterpillar is a well-camouflaged green with a yellow stripe along each side of its body once it is fully grown.
 It moults five times over a period of three to six weeks, depending on the temperature.

 The chrysalis is well hidden from predators, attached to the stem of its foodplant with a silken girdle.
 This stage of its lifecycle lasts between two to three weeks.

 Size and Family

-A range of leguminous plants is used, including wild and cultivated clovers (Trifolium spp.), Lucerne (Medicago sativa), and less frequently, Common Bird's-foot-trefoil (Lotus corniculatus).
+The caterpillar feeds from a range of leguminous plants, including wild and cultivated clovers (Trifolium spp.), Lucerne (Medicago sativa), and less frequently, Common Bird's-foot-trefoil (Lotus corniculatus).

 - Anywhere, but most commonly close to the coast in southern England.